 The diffuser reflectivity is calculated as the ratio of calibration lamp measurements and the lamp measurements via the diffuser.
 The result of the analysis for the diffuser reflectivity can be seen in Figure 5.
-The diffuser reflectivity remains stable for channels 3 and 4 during the whole analysed time set June 1995 - August 2001 at a value of $\sim$ 5.2 \ 10-4 for both channels.
+The diffuser reflectivity remains stable for channels 1 to 4 during the whole analysed time set June 1995 - June 2002 at a value of $\sim$ 5.2 \ 10 -4 for all channels.